CVincent88/Groupomania/README.md

 Make sure MySql is running.

+Create user in MySql (or use one existing)

 Install Node.js on your machine.

 Clone the project on your machine.

-Create a .env file in Groupomania/backend with the following configuration:
+ - Create a .env file in Groupomania/backend with the following configuration:

 #######